The Purpose of Assessment

 - Provide you with feedback on your progress which will assist you in improving your performance;

-- Enable your lecturers and programme managers to monitor your progress and the quality of the programme in general.
+- Enable your lecturers and course managers to monitor your progress and the quality of the course in general.

 Types of Assessment

-An outline of each unit's assessment(s) will be provided by your teachers at the start of the teaching programme.
+An outline of each unit's assessment(s) will be provided by your lecturers at the start of the teaching course.

 Assignments and How to Submit them